-Over the next ten years, artists like Paula Modersohn-Becker and the sex-obsessed Egon Schiele would solidify what is now recognized at the Expressionist visual style — thick paint and heavy brush strokes, human forms, simplified or grotesqueified, but always rendered with feeling.
+Over the next ten years, artists like Paula Modersohn-Becker and the sex-obsessed Egon Schiele solidified what is now recognized at the Expressionist visual style: thick paint and heavy brush strokes, human forms, simplified or grotesqueified, but always rendered with feeling.

 Got questions, comments or corrections about Expressionism?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.